List of Star Trek films: Canceled sequel

 In January 2024, Star Trek 4 was described as the "final chapter" of the main reboot film series.
 Steve Yockey was writing a new draft of the script by the end of March.
-Work on the film stalled amid the merger of Skydance Media and Paramount Global; by November 2025, Paramount Skydance had canceled Star Trek 4 and was planning a "fresh" new film for the franchise.
+Work on that film and the origin story stalled amid the merger of Skydance Media and Paramount Global; by November 2025, Paramount Skydance had canceled Star Trek 4 and was planning a fresh start for the franchise.

 Television films

 In June 2018, after becoming showrunner of Star Trek: Discovery, Alex Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 In March 2023, Kurtzman expressed interest in making television films for the franchise as well, as he was concerned about oversaturating the franchise with too many ongoing television series.